 If either of you was previously married, you must provide the date (month and year) of the divorce or your previous spouse's death.
 If the divorce was within the last 30 days, a signed copy of the divorce decree will need to be shown as well.

 A covenant marriage option is not allowed in North Carolina.

 North Carolina does not have a waiting period.
 As soon as you receive the license, you can have the ceremony.

-North Carolina does not require you to have any blood tests or physical exams.
+North Carolina does not require any blood tests or physical exams.

 Proxy marriages are not allowed in North Carolina, so you both must be present at the ceremony.
-However, only one of you can apply for the marriage license if a sworn and notarized affidavit from your absent partner is presented.
+However, just one of you can apply for the marriage license if a sworn and notarized affidavit from your absent partner is presented.